Hard-Constrained Deep Learning for Climate Downscaling: Introduction

-Generating high-resolution data with machine learning can produce realistic-looking images and good predictive accuracy.
-However, a major obstacle often encountered when applying ML to a physical system such as the Earth's atmosphere is that the predicted output values can violate physical laws such as conservation of energy, momentum, and mass.
-Even slight violations of constraints may be problematic - leading to errors that potentially compound as climate models are run iteratively on their own output.
-Moreover, the inability to respect physical laws can lead to a lack of trust and lower adoption among domain scientists.
-Besides climate science, there are numerous domains of ML for societal benefit in which satisfaction of physical constraints is fundamentally important.
-Examples include the discovery of new materials for energy and healthcare, aerodynamics simulations for efficient vehicles, and optimal control in industrial settings.
 There are certain tasks that are more suited for hard-constraining than others.
-One important point is that there exists a relationship between low-resolution and high-resolution samples given by an equation.
-This can be the case when modeling physical quantities, with for example mass or energy conservation that exists between LR and HR pairs.
-If we are looking at compressed or blurry images and trying to remove the effects of compression or blur, there may be no known constraint between low and high resolution, and so constraining methodologies would not be applicable.
+One important point is that there exists a relationship between low-resolution and high-resolution samples for downscaling or between input and output for other tasks, given by an equation.
+This can be the case when modeling physical quantities, with, for example, mass or energy conservation that exists between LR and HR pairs.
+On the one hand, if we consider compressed or blurry images and the task is to remove the effects of compression or blur, there may be no known constraint between low and high resolution, so constraining methodologies would not be applicable.
 On the other hand, for some data from e.g.~satellites or telescopes, images are created by summing photons across a given field of view, so the value at a given pixel can be interpreted as the sum of values at unobserved subpixels; in such cases, hard constraints could potentially be useful.